ajtomato/Go.Documentation/README.md

 When importing a package, you can refer only to its exported names.

+#### Functions

+The type comes after the variable name.

+When two or more consecutive named function parameters share a type, you can omit the type from all but the last.

+    func add(x, y int) int {
+	    return x + y
+    }

 ### How to write Go codes

 #### Introduction